Surface Pro 5: New Rumors Point To AMD Ryzen Variant, USB-C & Spring 2017 Reveal

-Fans of Microsoft’s Surface series continue to eagerly await the release and announcement of the latest iteration of the critically acclaimed device — the Surface Pro 5.
+Fans of Microsoft’s Surface series continue to eagerly await the release and announcement of the latest iteration of the critically-acclaimed device – the Surface Pro 5.
 With the device’s speculated release date fast approaching, leaks and rumors about the powerhouse hybrid are trickling in at a steady pace.
 While Microsoft is yet to confirm any of these speculations, the nature of these rumors is quite encouraging for avid fans of the device.
-Here then are three new compelling rumors that have recently emerged about the upcoming Surface Pro 5.
+Here then, are three new compelling rumors that have recently emerged about the upcoming Surface Pro 5.

 An AMD Ryzen 7 Variant